hujhax/austin-improv-wiki/Troupes/Character Explosion.md

 ## Summary
 ### Press Blurb
-Their press blurb, taken from a 2015 application to perform at [[The Hideout Theatre]]:<blockquote>Hideout Theatre students / graduates will challenge one member by playing a variety of characters that he/she must then play.
+Their press blurb, taken from a 2015 application to perform at [[Theatres/The Hideout Theatre|The Hideout Theatre]]:<blockquote>Hideout Theatre students / graduates will challenge one member by playing a variety of characters that he/she must then play.
 After running through this character gauntlet, a montage will occur where anyone can play any of the characters from the challenge.</blockquote>

 ### What We Do
 Character Explosion - Culminating absurdism through the variety of characters, Character Explosion delights its audiences.